 Every tequila aficionado has their own story about how they came to be fans of this long-misunderstood spirit.
-Regardless of what that story is, the vast majority of today’s tequila drinkers have two people to thank for the current selection of quality tequilas on liquor store shelves today: Robert Denton and Marilyn Smith.
+Regardless of what that story is, the vast majority of today’s tequila drinkers have two people to thank for the large selection of quality tequilas on liquor store shelves today: Robert Denton and Marilyn Smith.

 It was Denton and Smith who, in 1983, set out to bring high-quality, 100% agave tequila to the US market.
 At the time, nearly all tequilas available in the US were low-grade mixtos and responsible for most everyone’s bad tequila story from their college days.
 The couple changed that when they discovered a small, family-owned distillery in Tamaulipas, Mexico, making 100% agave tequila under the brand names of Chinaco and Caliente.
 This was what they were looking for and soon after, both brands were being imported to the US, marking the beginning of the “premium” tequila category.
 By the end of the decade and armed with the tequila knowledge they learned through bringing Chinaco to market, the couple set out to find another brand to import.
 After visiting numerous distilleries and almost ready to give up, they made a visit to La Alteña, a distillery in Arandas, Jalisco, where a high-quality 100% agave tequila was being made and soon after, the El Tesoro de Don Felipe brand was born and started finding its way north of the border.
 Their story and the adventure of bringing these brands to market is, of course, far more involved and worthy of its own documentary, but for the purposes of this write-up, the brief overview above should provide all the background necessary.